Twin-2/reading-notes/301/Reading-06.md

   - npm install within the root folder will install all node_modules

 Node and the Server
-- node allows for higher performance and can help to stop site crashes by itssingle threaded, even driven nature
+- node allows for higher performance and can help to stop site crashes by its single threaded, event driven nature
 - node combines callbackf functions into server requests to keep a single thread going.

 **Node is best for apps that want some real-time interaction**